rustwasm/wasm-bindgen/examples/README.md

   the `onclick` property in conjunction with closures.
 * `no_modules` - an example of how to use the `--no-modules` flag to the `wasm-bindgen` CLI tool
+* `add` - an example of generating a tiny wasm binary, one that only adds two numbers.